volcano-sh/volcano/doc/usage/batchd_tutorial.md

       app: redis
 ```

-For kube-arbitrator, above yaml file means
+For kube-batchd, above yaml file means

 * It is for the applications with label `app: redis`.
 Assume all pods under the same application (such as Deployment/RS/Job) have same `app` label
 * Each application with label `app:redis` need start `minAvailable` pods at least, `minAvailable` is 4.
-* When resources are sufficient, Kube-arbitrator will start `minAvailable` pods of each application one by one, and then start left pods of each application by DRF policy.
+* When resources are sufficient, Kube-batchd will start `minAvailable` pods of each application one by one, and then start left pods of each application by DRF policy.
-* When resources are not sufficient, Kube-arbitrator just tries to start `minAvailable` pods of each application as much as possible.
+* When resources are not sufficient, Kube-batchd just tries to start `minAvailable` pods of each application as much as possible.

 If there is no PodDisruptionBudget, `minAvailable` of each application will be 0.